Professional Golf BA (Hons)

-Golf in Scotland is now a £1 billion industry, directly contributing £496 million to Scotland’s gross domestic product (GDP) annually and supporting the employment of over 20,000 people.
-This degree will incorporate themes relevant to the varied demands of the industry and, in particular, those met by professional coaches.
-These themes will develop from year one, through to the Honours year and encompass coaching, equipment technology, sports science and business.
+This degree will incorporate themes relevant to the varied demands of the industry, in particular those met by professional coaches.
+These themes will develop from year one, through to the honours year and encompass coaching, equipment technology, sports science and business.

 You will work alongside our BA (Hons) Golf Management students.

 - The course is unique due to its proximity and close working relationship with Royal Dornoch Golf Club, rated top 5 in the world.
 The club is also supportive of our students' development, offering coaching opportunities, hosting golf events and providing placement opportunities.

 - Graduates can gain PGA membership (subject to application)

 - You will study in a unique location – playing opportunities include Royal Dornoch Golf Club

 - You will access newly developed, dedicated, on-site specialist teaching facilities and equipment, including Trackman and SAM Puttlab